Meet Our Faculty

 Artistic Advisor/Guest Instructor

 Mr. Looris brings a wealth of experience to Bayou City Ballet School, having danced professionally for eighteen years with Estonian National Ballet, Birmingham Royal Ballet, and Houston Ballet.
 He is currently Artistic Director of Estonian National Ballet.
 In addition to his stellar teaching and artistic qualifications, Mr. Looris has many invaluable insights to share with our students regarding professional company life and what directors are looking for in dancers.
-As Artistic Advisor for the 2019-2020 season, he will teach several master classes throughout the season, as well as offer coaching and mentorship to aspiring dancers.
+As Artistic Advisor he will teach several master classes throughout the season, as well as offer coaching and mentorship to aspiring dancers.